NMItools/rl_UK/README.md

-# rluk

-RoutelinesUK command-line tool written in Python and is working with data in PostgreSQL database using PostGIS/pgRouting extensions. (https://www.basemap.co.uk/map-data/route-lines/)

 Description
 ---
-'RoutelinesUK' is a command-line tool in Python for calculating the full BUS routes using shortest path calculation between BUS stop sequences in the UK and joining it with  matadata related to a BUS route (schedules, etc.).
-As input files, it uses an ATCO-CIF file and 'OS Open Roads' dataset from [Ordnance Survey Data Hub](https://osdatahub.os.uk/downloads/open/OpenRoads).
+'RoutelinesUK'  (https://www.basemap.co.uk/map-data/route-lines/) is a command-line tool in Python for calculating the full BUS routes using shortest path calculation between BUS stop sequences in the UK and joining it with  matadata related to a BUS route (schedules, etc.).
+As input files, it uses an ATCO-CIF file and 'OS Open Roads' dataset from [Ordnance Survey Data Hub](https://osdatahub.os.uk/downloads/open/OpenRoads) which is imported into PostgreSQL database.
+The tool is using PostGIS/pgRouting extensions for PostgreSQL.

 ## ATCO-CIF